Turkey blocks access to Instagram. It's in response to removal of posts on Hamas chief, reports say

 “Sanctions for Instagram’s blackout policy were swift.
 The Information Technologies and Communication Authority blocked access to Instagram,” Yeni Safak stated in its online edition.

-It came days after Fahrettin Altun, the presidential communications director and aide to President Recep Tayyip Erdogan, strongly criticized the Meta-owned platform for preventing users in Turkey from posting messages of condolences for Haniyeh.
+Earlier, Fahrettin Altun, the presidential communications director and aide to President Recep Tayyip Erdogan, had strongly criticized the Meta-owned platform for preventing users in Turkey from posting messages of condolences for Haniyeh.

 Unlike its Western allies, Turkey does not consider Hamas to be a terror organization.
 A strong critic of Israel's military actions in Gaza, Erdogan has described the group as "liberation fighters."